OPwonShinobi/amos-in-wonder-batch/README.md

 imgCheck.bat
 	Run this to check for rundll32.exe and PhotoViewer.dll on the current machine, both of which are needed to load images properly.
+	Manually running this is optional as the main script will run this script to check anyway.

 start.bat
 	Run this script to start the game.